Your Credit Score

 There are lots of payment options available, including Direct Debit, debit card, bank transfer and cheque.
 Whichever you choose, just make sure your payment gets to us on time.

-If you miss a payment or go over your agreed credit limit, in addition to fees and charges, you could lose any introductory and promotional interest rates.
-If that happens, your standard account interest rates and fees will apply.
-Missing a payment could also affect your credit score, making it harder to get credit in future, so it’s important to keep track and manage your account carefully.
+If you pay late or miss a payment, you may have to pay fees, lose any promotional offers you have, and it could damage your credit score.
+This may make it harder to get credit in the future, so it’s important to keep track and manage your account carefully.

 If you’re ever finding it difficult to make credit card payments, we’re here to help.
 It’s always best to talk, and speaking to us alone won’t affect your credit score.
 We’ll offer you guidance and help you with the best course of action to move forward.